tomsWebConsulting/twcsl/v7.1/Page/Portfolio/Portfolio Page Project Navigation Top/README.md

   * Page Specific

-    Use this option if you want to have this effect on only one Portfolio age.
+    Use this option if you want to have this effect on only one Portfolio Page.

     * Add code from file **[portfolio page project navigation top options.html][6]** to Page Settings > Advanced >